MalteKurz/VineCopulaMatlab/README.md

 Please see the [demo](DemoVineCPP.md) for further details about the functionality of the VineCPP toolbox.

 ## Remarks
   * The central class of the toolbox is the VineCopula class.
-Working with those two classes, for most input variables consistency checks are performed.
+Working with this class, for most input variables consistency checks are performed.
   * In all the other functions (primarily the functions for two-dimensional (pair-)copulas there are not that many consistency checks performed.
-  * At the moment within this toolbox you can not only choose between C-vines and D-vines.
+  * At the moment within this toolbox you can only choose between C-vines and D-vines.
 The superclass of regular vines (R-vines) is not implemented yet.
 If you also want to use R-Vines then the R-package VineCopula (cf. Schepsmeier, Stöber, and Brechmann (2013)) is an excellent alternative.

 ## Dependencies
   * A **C++-compiler** being compatible with the used MATLAB release (cf.